Khoury Research Apprenticeship

 The apprenticeship program played a big role in my decision to pursue a PhD.
 When I was nominated for the apprenticeship program, I neither had any prior research experience, nor did I intend on pursuing a PhD.
 The program gave me an opportunity to be involved in research in academia and interact with fellow grad students and faculty members

-Satyajit Gokhale, PhD in Computer Science student
+Satyajit Gokhale, computer science PhD student

 If you’re awarded an apprenticeship